Hey, once again, greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plane.

 We have a choice in this country.

-We can play a Reverend Wright's sermons on every channel every day and talk about them from now until the election and make the only question in this campaign whether or not the American people think that I somehow believe or sympathize with his most offensive words.
+We can play Reverend Wright's sermons on every channel every day and talk about them from now until the election and make the only question in this campaign whether or not the American people think that I somehow believe or sympathize with his most offensive words.

-So sorry.
+So so.

 Clinton is we can do that.

-But if we do, I can tell you that in the next election we'll be talking about some other distraction.
+But if we do, I can tell you that in the next election, we'll be talking about some other distraction.

 And then another one.